jongpie/NebulaLogger/docs/logger-engine/FlowCollectionLogEntry.md

 #### `loggingLevelName` → `String`

-Optionally specify a logging level - the default is 'DEBUG'
+Optionally specify a logging level - the default is &apos;DEBUG&apos;

 #### `message` → `String`